How you are paid: start and end dates

 SFU’s current payroll schedule can be found here.

 Rates of pay by Job Type

 The basic components of the salary scale for each category of employment are listed below.
 For more information contact us.

 TAs & TMs

-Wages are paid on a salaried basis and defined in terms of Base Units (BUs).
+Wages are paid on a salaried basis and defined in terms of Base Units (BUs) which include 4% vacation pay.
 One BU corresponds to a maximum of 42 hours of work (less 1.1 hours for statutory holiday compensation).
-The dollar value per BU varies depending on your status as a student; all values are effective April 30, 2019:
+The dollar value per BU varies depending on your status as a student; all values are effective May 1, 2021:

 |Student Status||Classification||Salary per BU||Scholarship per BU*||Total per BU*|

 |Master’s||Graduate TA/TM 1 (GTA1/GTM1)||$1094||$154||$1248|